 Healthcare providers: click here to access referral forms for ECHO testing.

 To help us determine if you have a heart rhythm problem, also known as an arrhythmia, we may perform an epinephrine or procainamide challenge.
 This is a test that looks at the electrical system of your heart.
 For more information on this test, click here.

 Left Ventricular Function (MUGA)

 A Multiple-Gated Acquisition (MUGA) scan looks at the chambers of your heart, especially the function of your left ventricle.
-A radioactive substance (isotope) is injected into you through an IV, then you wait for a period of time to ensure the isotope has made its way to your bloodstream.
+A radioactive substance (isotope) is injected into you through an intravenous line (IV), and then you wait for a period of time to ensure the isotope has made its way to your bloodstream.
 A special camera takes pictures to assess how your blood (containing the isotope) pumps through the heart chambers.
 You will have ECG stickers placed on your chest and you will be asked to lie still on a small table during the exam.

 Myocardial Perfusion Study (MIBI)

 This test looks at the health of your heart arteries and muscle.
 MIBI is a name for the radioactive tracer given to you through an IV line.
 You will have two scans as part of this exam, one after the dye is inserted, while you are resting.
-The second a few hours later after you have exercised.
+The second is a few hours after you have exercised.
 If you are unable to exercise, you may be given medication instead.

-You will be asked to exercise on a treadmill or bicycle and at the same time an electrical tracing of your heart will be performed by ECG, see above.
+You will be asked to exercise on a treadmill or bicycle and at the same time an electrical tracing of your heart will be performed by electrocardiogram (ECG), see above.
 This test will look for changes in your ECG.
 No special preparation is required for this test, however, you should wear comfortable shoes.

 Similar to the stress test above, however, an ultrasound of your heart is performed to look for abnormalities in your heart's muscle function.
 An abnormality may indicate a heart problem.
 If you are not able to exercise for this test, your health-care team may suggest the use of a medication to make your heart act like it is exercising.